yamas-sst/AeroSpace-Alley-Comps/README.md

 **What It Does:**

-Tracks hiring activity across 137 Connecticut aerospace companies to identify market trends, growth signals, and business opportunities.
+Tracks hiring activity across 137 Connecticut aerospace companies to identify market trends, classifications, and business job opportunities.

 - Monitors job postings in real-time to spot companies actively expanding
 - Analyzes hiring patterns by company size, job category, and region